 Students’ understanding of Mathematics is assessed using standardised tools and rich assessment tasks.

-We will also study our school’s Learner Dispositions (five outlooks of the mind that together form the crux of our school’s learning values):
+We will also continue to study our school’s Learner Dispositions (five outlooks of the mind that together form the crux of our school’s learning values):

 Student diaries are an invaluable tool for collaborating between the school and the home.
-Parents are encouraged to use their child’s diary to communicate important information to their teacher, such as to request a time for a meeting.
+Parents are encouraged to continue to use their child’s diary to communicate important information to their teacher, such as to request a time for a meeting.
+If your child has lost their diary during term 1, please purchase a replacement.
 Students are required to bring them to school each day and home each night.
 They are checked daily.
-Please note that absences still require a form to be filled out and handed into the office for processing.
+Please note that absences still require the office to be contacted in a timely manner, in accordance with the new procedure.

 In Grade 4, students are set up to 30 minutes of homework nightly on Monday, Tuesday, Wednesday and Thursday.
 (Not Friday or the weekend).
 A week’s homework includes:

 We thank you for your continued cooperation in ensuring that your child spends time completing their homework.
 If you experience any difficulty accessing the internet or lack technology to access the website, please let us know and we will make other arrangements.
 If you have any questions regarding homework requirements, please do not hesitate to speak to your child’s teacher.

 Dates for your Diary

 These dates were correct at the time of publication, however, please check the school website regularly for updated calendar events and possible date changes.